gearglow/ReptiliaWithATwist/The List - Outtakes.md

 The death eaters grew steadily more enraged as every single curse missed, striking only other death eaters.
 Voldemort threw AKs and dark curses like confetti, while Elysia used only stinging jinxes and a Variable Deflector shield.

 "Can't touch this!"
-She cackled, moonwalking between a piercing hex and an entrail-expelling curse as she disrupted Bellatrix mid-Crucio with another stinger.
+She cackled, moonwalking between a piercing hex and an entrail-expelling curse as she disrupted an unmasked Bellatrix Lestrange mid-Crucio with another stinger.

-Finally, only Bellatrix, Lucius, and Voldemort himself were left standing among a sea of bodies.
+Finally, only Bellatrix, Lucius (whose mask had been shattered), and Voldemort himself were left standing among a sea of bodies.
 Some were groaning, some gasping, some deathly silent.
 Elysia grinned as the music changed to Ini Kamoze's "Here Comes the Hotstepper."

 "Good warm-up.
 I _almost_ broke a sweat!"